-The RSU Plan also contains certain provisions relating to vesting and exercise of RSUs granted thereunder in the event of a change of control of the Corporation.
-In such a case, all unvested RSUs held by a unitholder will automatically vest, without further act or formality, immediately in the event of the resignation or cessation of employment or service by the unitholder based on a material reduction or change in position, duties or remuneration of the unitholder at any time within 12 months after the occurrence of the change of control, subject to certain additional conditions for unitholders that are US taxpayers.
+The RSU Plan also contains certain provisions relating to vesting and exercise of RSUs granted thereunder in the event of a Change of Control of the Corporation.
+In such a case, all unvested RSUs held by a unitholder will automatically vest, without further act or formality, immediately in the event of the resignation or cessation of employment or service by the unitholder based on a material reduction or change in position, duties or remuneration of the unitholder at any time within 12 months after the occurrence of the Change of Control, subject to certain additional conditions for unitholders that are US taxpayers.

-Assuming the accelerated vesting and exercise of all Options under the Stock Option Plan held by the foregoing NEOs as of December 31, 2020, Mr. Everett, Dr. Bailey, Dr. Smith, Mr. Lincoln or Mr. Shabestari would receive \$1,771,578, \$1,007,440, \$1,375,299, \$609,709 and \$872,364, respectively (translated at the year-end rate of exchange as published by the Bank of Canada).
-In cases where the exercise price of the Option exceeded the closing price on December 31, 2020, a "nil" value was attributed to the applicable Options.
+Assuming the accelerated vesting and exercise of all Options under the Stock Option Plan held by the foregoing NEOs as of December 31, 2021, Mr. Everett, Dr. Bailey, Dr. Smith, Dr. Gilligan and Mr. Martin would receive \$366,267, \$279,597, \$156,915, \$6,332 and \$5,541, respectively (translated at the year-end rate of exchange as published by the Bank of Canada).
+In cases where the exercise price of the Option exceeded the closing price on December 31, 2021, a "nil" value was attributed to the applicable Options.

-Assuming the accelerated vesting and redemption of all RSUs under the RSU Plan held by the foregoing NEOs as at December 31, 2020, Mr. Everett, Dr. Bailey, Dr. Smith, Mr. Lincoln and Mr. Shabestari would receive \$1,165,873, \$613,597, \$342,564, \$170,759 and \$403,429, respectively (translated at the year-end rate of exchange as published by the Bank of Canada).
+Assuming the accelerated vesting and redemption of all RSUs under the RSU Plan held by the foregoing NEOs as at December 31, 2021, Mr. Everett, Dr. Bailey, Dr. Smith, Dr. Gilligan and Mr. Martin would receive \$685,991, \$360,400, \$357,670, \$495,424 and \$282,057, respectively (translated at the year-end rate of exchange as published by the Bank of Canada).

-Each employment contract between a NEO and the Corporation (in the case of Mr. Everett, Dr. Smith, Mr. Lincoln and Mr. Shabestari) and the employment contract between Dr. Bailey and Oxygen also contain provisions relating to termination of employment in circumstances other than a Change of Control or with Good Reason.
+Each employment contract between a NEO and the Corporation (in the case of Mr. Everett, Dr. Smith Dr. Gilligan and Mr. Martin) and the employment contract between Dr. Bailey and Oxygen also contain provisions relating to termination of employment in circumstances other than a Change of Control or with Good Reason.